ltettoni/logic2j-engine/README.txt

 Improvements DONE:
 - NotListener -> FirstSolutionListener
 - order of args in invokePredicate() (always Listener, UnifyContext)
+- Removed SolutionListenerBase, using default method on interface
+- Removed MutliResult, using directly Iterator<UnifyContext>

 TODO
 - Listener should become consumers
+- Continuation should become and enum, and two types of ABORT: user ABORT or cancellation of enumeration, and boolean checkers
+- Fix LGPL header message, update copyright date